davisanc/AzureSecurityLabs/README.md

 There are some prerequistes to check before enabling disk encryption.
 They can be found here: https://docs.microsoft.com/en-us/azure/security/azure-security-disk-encryption-prerequisites

 We have summarized them for you here.
-Alternatively, you can run a pre-requisite script that will run all the following comamnds for you
+Alternatively, you can run a script that will go through all the following comamnds for you

 **IMPORTAN: If you prefer to do this one by one, go through the following steps.
 If you prefer to go with the pre-req scritpt, jumpt to 9.4 of this lab**